 - Finance Accreditation Agency(FAA)

-This agency was established by the Securities Commission and Central Bank Malaysia in 2013 as an international independent quality assurance and accreditation body for the financial services industry.
+This agency was established by the Securities Commission and Central Bank Malaysia in 2013 as an independent quality assurance and accreditation body for the financial services industry.

 - Shariah Advisory Council (SAC)

 The mandate of the Shariah Advisory Council is to ensure that the implementation of the Islamic Capital Market complies with the Shariah principles since a majority of Malaysians are Muslims.
-It also advises the Securities Commission Malaysia on all matters that are related to the overall development of the Islamic Capital Market and also functions as a reference center for all Islamic Capital Market issues.
+It also advises the Securities Commission Malaysia on all matters that are related to the overall development of the Islamic Capital Market and also functions as a reference centre for all Islamic Capital Market issues.

 - Bursa Malaysia